TACC/containers_at_tacc/docs/containerize-your-code/interactive_build.rst

 Let's work through these questions by performing an **interactive installation** of our python script.
-In our hypothetical scenario, let's say our development platform / lab computer is a Linux workstation with Ubuntu 16.04.
+In our hypothetical scenario, let's say our development platform / lab computer is a Linux workstation with Ubuntu 18.04.
 We know our code works on that workstation, so that is how we will containerize it.
-Use `docker run` to interactively attach to a fresh Ubuntu 16.04 container:
+Use `docker run` to interactively attach to a fresh Ubuntu 18.04 container:

 .. code-block:: bash

-   [local]$ docker run --rm -it -v $PWD:/code ubuntu:16.04 /bin/bash
+   $ docker run --rm -it -v $PWD:/code ubuntu:18.04 /bin/bash

 Here is an explanation of the options: